Home » Comparison » AMD vs Intel: Which CPU is Better?

 Here are some of the significant differences between Intel and AMD processors:

-1. Intel VS AMD: Processors
+1. Processors

-The AMD vs Intel debate is intense when it comes to the efficiency of processors.
+The AMD and Intel Processor debate is intense when it comes to the efficiency of processors.
 This depends on the kind of buyer buying these processors.
 While Intel processors are slightly more expensive than AMD processors.
 If a buyer is opting for a budget laptop, AMD processors might be a better choice.
 When it comes to power, AMD consumes more power than Intel processors.
 However, for a high-end laptop, an Intel-based processor might be a wiser choice since the compatibility is better and proves to be more advantageous.

-2. Intel VS AMD: Performance
+2. Performance

 AMD and the Intel CPUs offer performances that are very similar to the others.
 However, each of these specializes in specific things and also targets different sections of users.
 For example, AMD processors are known for better results in multi-tasking.
 This is one reason they are recommended for those who do not want to shell out too much money on laptops.
 Intel CPUs, on the other hand, are best for single-core tasks.
 They are faster but might be more expensive.

-3. Intel vs AMD: Price
+3. Price

 AMD has successfully been able to provide cheaper alternatives to CPUs in the last few years.
 Comparing AMD’s Ryzen 3 with Intel’s Core i3 processor, the former ranges between $95 and $120, while the latter ranges between $97 and $160.
 The lower price offered by AMD is one of the reasons why everyday users have started shifting to AMD from Intel in the last few years.

-4. Intel vs AMD: Market Share
+4. Market Share

 Although Intel is an older company than AMD, AMD has significantly changed the distribution of the market share in recent years.
 According to HardwareTimes, Intel was at 75.40% market share while AMD was at 24.60% market share in 2021.
 There was a change in these statistics when Apple changes its processors from Intel to Apple Silicon.
 However, the majority of the market share still remains with Intel today.

-5. AMD vs Intel: Security
+5. Security

-6. AMD vs Intel: Products
+6. Products

-7. AMD vs Intel: Customer Support
+7. Customer Support

 Both Intel and AMD have dedicated web pages to support their customers.
 Comparatively, Intel has a stronger community presence online.
 They have a detailed blog and interactive customer support.
 Intel also offers its customers round-the-clock phone and chat support.
 AMD allows its users to check details of their products, for example, warranty.
 They also have a detailed page with frequently asked questions to help their users.